 The method for enabling TORQUE as a service is dependent on the Linux variant you are using.
 Startup scripts are provided in the contrib/init.d/ directory of the source package.
 To enable TORQUE as a service, run the following on the host for the appropriate TORQUE daemon:

 • RedHat (as root)

 '''

-cp contrib/init.d/pbs_mom /etc/init.d/pbs_mom
+cp contrib/init.d/pbs mom /etc/init.d/pbs mom

+'''

+'''

 chkconfig --add pbs_mom

-cp contrib/init.d/pbs_server /etc/init.d/pbs_server

 '''